nicolamarchiotto/blog/content/_index.md

   link = "https://www.linkedin.com/in/nicola-marchiotto-3bb3a3171/"
 +++

 I am Nicola Marchiotto, a Robotic and Software Engineer.
-This is a website I developed to easily share my portfolio and to keep track of my hobbies.
+This is a website I developed to easily share my portfolio.

 <br>
 Computer Science is what I am good at and it is part of my daily routine.
 In my free time I like to work on various projects.
 My goal is to get better at Electronics and Mechanics, the fields in which I lack more expertise.
 I am an amateur soccer player and an occasional reader who takes an eternity to finish a book.